Demographics of Brooklyn: Race and ethnicity

 According to the 2009 American Community Survey, White Americans made up 54.6% of Brooklyn's population.
 Black Americans made up 34.2% of Brooklyn's population; non-Hispanic black people made up 32.9% of the population.
 Native Americans made up 0.3% of Brooklyn's population.
 Asian Americans made up 9.5% of the population; Pacific Islander Americans made up 0.1% of the populace.
 Multiracial Americans made up 1.4% of Brooklyn's population.
 Hispanic and Latino Americans made up 19.6% of Brooklyn's population.

 European Americans

 According to the 2009 American Community Survey, white Americans made up a majority (54.6%) of Brooklyn's population, of which 51.9% are non-Hispanic whites.
-Whites (both Hispanic and non-Hispanic) number near 1.3 million individuals, and there are nearly 1,150,000 non-Hispanic whites residing in Brooklyn.
+Whites (both Hispanic and non-Hispanic) number near 1.3 million individuals, and there are nearly 1.15 million non-Hispanic whites residing in Brooklyn.

+As of the 2020s, the European White American communities are mainly concentrated in southern parts of Brooklyn and northwestern sections of Brooklyn.
+The Italian Americans are mainly concentrated in Dyker Heights, Bensonhurst, Bath Beach, Mill Basin and Gravesend and in scattered parts of northwest Brooklyn such as Williamsburg, Carroll Gardens, and Cobble Hill; however, Bensonhurst has long held the name as the Little Italy of Brooklyn despite its ongoing slow decline since the 2000s as more of them are migrating to the suburbs with the Asian population increasing in Bensonhurst.
+Jewish Americans are mainly concentrated in Borough Park, Sheepshead Bay, Midwood, Kensington, Gravesend, Brighton Beach, and Coney Island.
+There is a significant Polish Community in Greenpoint often with the nickname, "Little Poland" though due to gentrification it is experiencing significant decline.
+The Russian-speaking communities are mainly concentrated in Brighton Beach and Sheepshead Bay though with some of them overlapping into Bensonhurst as well.

+Lapskaus Boulevard in Bay Ridge and Sunset Park has long been a Norwegian enclave and the neighborhoods have also been home to many Swedish and Danish immigrants while the northern part of Sunset Park is also home to a sizable Finnish immigrant enclave called Finntown, surrounding the park of the same name, bounded by 5th Avenue to the west and 8th Avenue to the east, 39th Street to the north and 45th Street to the south.
+The Finns brought with them the concept of cooperative housing, and the Alku and Alku Toinen apartment house at 816 43rd Street is said to be the first cooperative apartment building in New York City.
+However, by the mid 20th century, these neighborhoods were increasingly being shared with Latino and Asian residents, though significant numbers of the Nordic Americans still remain, but in lower numbers than their peak periods in the early to mid 20th century.